mathspp/mathspp/pages/03.education/03.books/_nnfwp/text.en.md

 In this short book, I will take you through the journey of implementing a neural network from scratch, and then we will use these networks _you_ created to perform machine learning tasks.
-We will also play around with them and so all sorts of really interesting machine learning and deep learning experiments.
+We will also play around with them and do all sorts of really interesting machine learning and deep learning experiments.

 The book explains you the things that are needed, step-by-step,